Importance of Saliva in Oral Health and How to Maintain It

 Saliva is 98% water which contains enzymes that develop in and around your mouth to digest food.
 Saliva is produced from your salivary glands, and on average, the body produces a maximum of four pints of saliva a day.
 The teeth are coated with something called the oral mucosa, comprising mucinous substances and antibacterial components to ensure the oral cavity is lubricated with immune properties that help fight off infection.

 Poor production of saliva can introduce a condition known as dry mouth.
-Dry mouth occurs when the gums and tongue induce swelling.
+A dry mouth occurs when the gums and tongue induce swelling.
 This is due to the salivary glands not producing the right amount of saliva to keep your mouth moist.
 This is also an indication of dehydration.
 Your body is starved of fluids.

-A lady drinking water for saliva
+a lady drinking water for saliva

 How You Can Stimulate Saliva